Fullerene: Systematic naming

 Non-equivalent bonds shown by different colours.

 3H-Cyclopropa[1,2](C_{70}-D_{5h(6)})[5,6]fullerene.

 3H-Cyclopropa[2,12](C_{70}-D_{5h(6)})[5,6]fullerene.

 C_{71}-PCBM, [1,2]-isomer.

 IUPAC name is methyl 4-(3'-phenyl-3'H-cyclopropa[1,2](C_{70}-D_{5h(6)})[5,6]fullerene-3'-yl)butyrate.

 In IUPAC's nomenclature, fully saturated analogues of fullerenes are called fulleranes.
 If the mesh has other element(s) substituted for one or more carbons, the compound is named a heterofullerene.
 If a double bond is replaced by a methylene bridge \sCH2\s, the resulting structure is a homofullerene.
 If an atom is fully deleted and missing valences saturated with hydrogen atoms, it is a norfullerene.
 When bonds are removed (both sigma and pi), the compound becomes secofullerene; if some new bonds are added in an unconventional order, it is a cyclofullerene.

 Production

-Fullerene production generally starts by producing fullerene-rich soot.
-The original (and still current) method was to send a large electric current between two nearby graphite electrodes in an inert atmosphere.
-The resulting electric arc vaporizes the carbon into a plasma that then cools into sooty residue.
+Fullerenes are components of soot which is produced in particular ways.
+In the original (and still prevailing) method, a large electric current is passed between two nearby graphite electrodes in an inert atmosphere.
+The resulting electric arc vaporizes the carbon that condenses into a sooty residue.
 Alternatively, soot is produced by laser ablation of graphite or pyrolysis of aromatic hydrocarbons.
-Combustion of benzene is the most efficient process, developed at MIT.
+Combustion of benzene can also be efficient.

 These processes yield a mixture of various fullerenes and other forms of carbon.
 The fullerenes are then extracted from the soot using appropriate organic solvents and separated by chromatography.
 One can obtain milligram quantities of fullerenes with 80 atoms or more.
 C_{76}, C_{78} and C_{84} are available commercially.